 Platelets are colorless cells that are needed for normal blood clotting in order to control bleeding.
+Platelets have a very short lifespan.
+Once collected, platelets are good for only five days.
+After your donation, your body replaces the platelets within 72 hours.

 Patients with cancer and leukemia, transplant patients and patients with blood disorders all benefit from platelet products.
 Many types of cancer treatments destroy both cancer cells and healthy cells, so patients may need platelets to prevent bleeding.

 Whole blood is made up of several components, including red blood cells, white blood cells, platelets and plasma.
 Each component has a special use.
 Each unit of whole blood contains only two tablespoons of platelets.
-It would take six to 10 whole blood donations to supply enough platelets for one patient.
-However, one apheresis donation from a single donor can provide enough platelets for one or more transfusions.
+It would take 6 to 10 whole blood donations to supply enough platelets for one patient.
+However, one apheresis donation from a single donor can provide enough platelets for one or more patients.

 Each donor station is equipped with a TV and a DVD player.
 During the blood donation process, you are welcome to use a personal DVD you bring along, watch TV or a DVD from our collection.